 Concerns were also expressed in the Neighbourhood Plan questionnaire about the play areas for children.
 These areas have at times suffered anti-social behaviour leading to damage of equipment and fencing.
-The Skateboard Park has also been the target of substantial vandalism resulting in considerable cost for repair and a decision to remove or replace it when funds are available.
+The Skateboard Park has also been the target of substantial vandalism resulting in considerable cost for repair and a decision was made to remove it in 2018.
+A new Multi-use games area (Muga) was installed in May 2020 using section 106 funding on the site of the old skateboard park site, while a suitable for a location for a new skateboard park is identified.

 Parks and green spaces were important to over 90% of residents who completed the KNPG questionnaire.
 Over 80% also responded that the rural feel of the villages was important.
 It is an objective of the Neighbourhood Plan to preserve and enhance the local parks and green spaces and to expand facilities so that all age groups are catered for.
+Attention needs to be given to the safety and security of the park areas with consideration being given to an extension of the current CCTV network on High Street.
+This is being looked at by the parish councils for parts of Warwick Park for 2021.